 Head-on collisions may not occur as often as other types of motorcycle accidents, but when they do happen the consequences can be devastating for a rider and for the rider’s family.
 Serious injuries—including death—are possible.
-Thus, it is important for every rider to understand the causes of these accidents, the injuries that can result, and what to do after a head-on crash.
+Thus, it is important for every rider to understand the causes of these accidents, the injuries that can result, and what to do after a head-on crash to protect their fair recoveries.

 Causes of Motorcycle Head-On Collisions

-Head-on crashes occur when one vehicle crosses the center line of a road or when one vehicle is traveling the wrong way down a one-way street or highway.
+Head-on crashes occur when one vehicle crosses the center line of a road or travels the wrong way down a one-way street or highway.
 This type of accident can occur when a driver is:

 Any driver whose negligent or intentional actions result in a head-on collision may be held liable for the damages that result from the crash.